stevana/scheduled-pipelines/README.md

 Pipelining parallelism isn't something I've come up with myself.

-While there are examples of pipelining in manufactoring that pre-date Henry Ford, it seems that's when it took off and become a common place.
+While there are examples of pipelining in manufacturing that pre-date Henry Ford, it seems that's when it took off and become a common place.
 Wikipedia
 [says](https://en.wikipedia.org/wiki/Assembly_line#20th_century):